Skip to Main Content

 Publication Date: 2018

-Games People Play: The Psychology of Human Relationships [Print Book] by Eric Berne
+Games People Play: The Psychology of Human Relationships [Print Book]

 Didn't you know you played games?
 All the time?
 Among them are: Life Games ('Alcoholic'); Mental Games ('The Frigid Woman'); Sexual Games ('Rapo'); Party Games ('Ain't it awful'); Underworld Games ('Cops and Robbers'); Consulting Room Games ('I'm only trying to help you'); and Good Games ('Homely Sage').
 Recognized as a classic work of its kind by professionals, Games People Play is nevertheless very accessible to the general reader.
 It is a wise, original, witty and very sensible analysis of the 'games' we play in order to live with one another - and with ourselves.